-In 2021, The Salvation Army Hampton Roads Area Command dispatch kettles on the first Friday in November.
-Volunteers interested in ringing a bell, setting up a special group, or competitions can sign-up by visiting RegisterToRing.com or contact Amie Holman.
+In 2022, The Salvation Army Hampton Roads Area Command will dispatch kettles on the first Friday in November.
+Volunteers interested in ringing a bell, setting up a special group, or competitions can sign-up by visiting RegisterToRing.com or contact Major Donald Dohmann.

 The History of Red Kettles

-In December of 1891, a Salvation Army Captain in San Francisco had resolved, to provide a free Christmas dinner to the area’s poor.
+In December of 1891, a Salvation Army Captain in San Francisco resolved to provide a free Christmas dinner to the area’s poor.
 But how would he pay for the food?

 As he went about his daily tasks, the question stayed in his mind.
-Suddenly, his thoughts went back to his days as a sailor in Liverpool, England.
-On the Stage Landing, he saw a large pot, called “Simpson’s Pot” into which charitable donations were thrown by passers-by.
+Suddenly, his thoughts returned to his days as a sailor in Liverpool, England.
+On the Stage Landing, he saw a large pot called “Simpson’s Pot” into which charitable donations were thrown by passers-by.

-Thus, Captain Joseph McFee launched a tradition that has spread not only throughout the United States but throughout the world.
+Thus, Captain Joseph McFee launched a tradition that has spread throughout the United States and the world.